root0emir/SQLinjfindX/README.md

 # SQLinjfindX
-sqlinjfindx is a Python-based tool designed to identify SQL injection vulnerabilities in web applications.
+SQLinjfindX is a Python-based tool designed to identify SQL injection vulnerabilities in web applications.

 You will be able to perform basic SQL injection scans quickly due to its user-friendly and simple interface.